Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Introduction

 The main contributions of this work are as follows:

-\begin{itemize} \item \textbf{Framework for input-output linearly constrained predictions.} We propose a framework for embedding hard linear and input-dependent constraints directly into neural networks.
-The framework produces constraint-satisfying outputs in a single forward pass, and can be incorporated into any standard deep learning models. \item \textbf{Theoretical guarantees and inference complexity analysis.} We provide a universal approximation theorem that characterizes the expressive power of the proposed architecture and proves that it can approximate any continuous, constraint-satisfying function arbitrarily well.
-Moreover, we provide a detailed analysis of the inference complexity, showing that the proposed framework introduces negligible overhead compared to the task network forward pass, particularly when exploiting constraint sparsity or when the left-hand constraint coefficients are input-independent. \item \textbf{Benchmarking against state-of-the-art methods.} We compare our method to existing projection-based and penalty-based approaches on multiple tasks, showing superior constraint satisfaction, and competitive inference time and accuracy. \end{itemize}
+\textbf{Framework for input-output linearly constrained predictions.} We propose a framework for embedding hard linear and input-dependent constraints directly into neural networks.
+The framework produces constraint-satisfying outputs in a single forward pass, and can be incorporated into any standard deep learning models.

+\textbf{Theoretical guarantees and inference complexity analysis.} We provide a universal approximation theorem that characterizes the expressive power of the proposed architecture and proves that it can approximate any continuous, constraint-satisfying function arbitrarily well.
+Moreover, we provide a detailed analysis of the inference complexity, showing that the proposed framework introduces negligible overhead compared to the task network forward pass, particularly when exploiting constraint sparsity or when the left-hand constraint coefficients are input-independent.

+\textbf{Benchmarking against state-of-the-art methods.} We compare our method to existing projection-based and penalty-based approaches on multiple tasks, showing superior constraint satisfaction, and competitive inference time and accuracy.

 The remainder of the paper is organized as follows: Section~\ref{sec:related_work} presents the related work on hard methods to enforce constraints.
 Section~\ref{sec:preliminaries} introduces the notation and problem statement, describes the proposed framework, and presents the theoretical analysis of the proposed framework and complexity analysis.
 Section~\ref{sec:decision_rules} details the training of linear decision rules.
 Section~\ref{sec:experiments} shows the numerical experiments to evaluate the performance of the proposed methodology.
 Finally, Section~\ref{sec:conclusion} concludes the paper and outlines our future work.